Safety and Security

 The Peace Corps works closely with the U.S. embassy in-country and other international organizations to share information, monitor threats, develop strategies, and coordinate communication in a crisis.
 The agency also works in partnership with the State Department and host country officials to ensure emergency plans are comprehensive, current, realistic, rehearsed, and reflect best practices for the region.
 If a decision is made to evacuate Volunteers from a country, the Peace Corps will commit every resource at hand to safely move each and every Volunteer out of harm's way.

-Peace Corps safety and security training
+Safety and security training

 The Peace Corps takes an integrated approach to Volunteer training.
 Before assignment to the communities where they will live and work, trainees participate in up to 12 weeks of intensive pre-service training in their country of service.
 Activities often merge language, cross-cultural, health, and safety instruction.